benbalter/schedule-discussion-posts-action/README.md

 - `author` (optional): The GitHub handle of the author of the post.
 Defaults to the owner of the `DISCUSSION_TOKEN`.

-Note: Setting labels is not yet implemented due to restrictions with the GitHub API.
+> [!NOTE] Setting labels is not yet implemented due to restrictions with the
+> GitHub API.

 ## But what if I did something wrong?
 (Optional)